CMiksche/gitea-auto-update/README.md

 * Clone this git repo
 * Install pipenv: `pip install pipenv`
 * Install all dependencies: `pipenv install`
-* You can run the tests with `python tests.py`
+* You can run the tests with `python -m unittest`
+* You can run pylint with `pylint gitea_auto_update`
 * After changes and commit, you can check if your commit message follows the contribution guidelines with `gitlint`.
 If there is a problem, gitlint will show you a error message.
-* After pushing, you should check the build status which currently checks the tests and the commit message format.
+* After pushing, you should check the build status which currently checks the tests, pylint and the commit message format.

 ## Contributors